Graduate-level training and education that develops critical thinkers, innovative problem-solvers and ethical leaders

 JSCSC is supported by our academic partner, King’s College London’s Defence Studies Department who provide a portfolio of accredited masters pathways.
 Each course is supported by a range of eminent contributors and speakers from the UK and overseas, military and non-military, who share their expertise with the course.

 JSCSC supports a range of pathways and programmes, delivered from the modern, purpose-built Cormorant Building at the Defence Academy’s Shrivenham site.
 The bespoke learning environment offered by the JSCSC enables students to develop relationships across not just the UK military and Civil Service, but also with our international allies.

 The Higher Command and Staff Course (HCSC) is a combined, joint and interagency defence and security course delivered at the post-graduate level.
-As the pinnacle of staff training delivered by UK defence, HCSC prepares future leaders in senior level command and staff appointments to hone the ‘intellectual edge’ to meet the challenges of the modern world, both on and off the battlefield.

 Through academic insight, peer-to-peer learning, reflection time and regular mentorship, attendees will build a network of like-minded security professionals to support them throughout their careers.
 As a cohort, those on HCSC will delve into: